-- 1.) that possibly compost may allow plants to grow normally in toxic pots — I’m experimenting now… but so far there are no results; and
+- 1.) compost may allow plants to grow normally in toxic pots — I’m experimenting now, but so far there are no results; and

-Possibly this is because B12 keeps our nerves healthy, and nerves are what transfer sensations and messages of change to different parts of our bodies.
-For instance, when my feet began to lack sensation due to peripheral neuropathy caused by low vitamin B12, I could no longer tell when my feet were cold from being out from under the covers, nor could I tell if someone tickled them.
+B12 keeps our nerves healthy and nerves are what transfer sensations and messages of change.
+For instance, when my feet began to lack sensation due to peripheral neuropathy caused by low vitamin B12 levels, I could no longer tell when my feet were becoming cold from being out from under the covers, nor could I tell if someone tickled my feet.

 Now, after a lot of B12 replacement, nerves in my feet are beginning to more reliably send messages.